 A Stark Novel

-I thought I knew everything about my beloved husband, Damien Stark.
-In our years together, I’d heard all the rumors, faced all the dark secrets, and survived the danger that comes hand-in-hand with loving a powerful magnate like Damien.
+In our years together, I’ve heard all the rumors, faced all the dark secrets, and survived the danger that comes hand-in-hand with loving a powerful magnate like Damien Stark.

 Enchant Me is Story # 7 in the Stark Saga - Damien & Nikki series.